mediacloud/backend/doc/api_2_0_spec/admin_api_2_0_spec.md

 | `story_text`        | The text of the story.<br />If `full_text_rss` is non-zero, this is formed by stripping HTML from the title and description and concatenating them.<br />If `full_text_rss` is zero, this is formed by extracting the article text from the HTML.
 | `story_sentences`   | A list of sentences in the story.<br />Generated from `story_text` by splitting it into sentences and removing any duplicate sentences occurring within the same source for the same week.
 | `raw_1st_download`  | The contents of the first HTML page of the story.<br />Available regardless of the value of `full_text_rss`.<br />*Note:* only provided if the `raw_1st_download` parameter is non-zero.
-| `publish_date`      | The publish date of the story as specified in the RSS feed.
-| `tags` | A list of any tags associated with this story, including those written through the write-back api.
-| `collect_date`      | The date the RSS feed was actually downloaded.
-| `guid`              | The GUID field in the RSS feed.
-Defaults to the URL if no GUID is specified in the RSS feed.
-| `corenlp`           | The raw json result from running the story text through the CoreNLP pipeline.

 ### api/v2/stories/list